isamu-isozaki/teamai_test/support/index.html.md

 ## Cross Functional Meetings
 As a result of our direct interactions with customers, the Support Team occupies a unique position in GitLab.
 As such we have standing meetings across functions to help surface issues and smooth the interface between groups.
-If you're missing from this list (and want to be on it) please let the Support Managers know in `#support-managers`
+If you're missing from this list (and want to be on it/index.html.md) please let the Support Managers know in `#support-managers`

 If you're on the Support Team and have something you'd like to surface, or would like to attend one of these meetings, feel free to post in `#support-managers`.